rncrtr/verbose/README.md

 If you have suggestions, improvements, corrections, additions, please let me know via @rncrtr on twitter.
 I am open to constructive helpful ideas.
 I know I've left something out and there is a lot of clarity to be added for sure.
 This isn't a definitive framework by any means, it is an EXPERIMENT.

+You will need to define your own colors and other styles that are not included, but most of the css should be pre-written for you.

 # Getting Started
 Include verbose.css in your site, between the &lt;head&gt; and &lt;/head&gt; tags.